 Your Connect platform offers a couple of different options for "grouping" your volunteers: teams and user groups.
 Geared toward site managers, this article provides an overview of how each group is formed, what reporting options are available, and which grouping types are recommended for common situations.
-You can also download the handy comparison table located at the bottom of this article.
+You can also download a copy of our handy comparison table--just scroll to the bottom of this article for the attachment!

 Note: The terms team and user group can each be overridden with different terminology at a site manager's request.